JuliaHealth/NeuroAnalyzer.jl/README.md

 - merge EEG objects
 - reports in .md format
 - brain topography
-- events markers; epoch by event markers; rewrite epoching (time per epoch, allowing negative time e.g. -100:0:200 ms)
+- events markers; epoch by event markers; rewrite epoching
 - eeg_keep_eeg_channels → keep_channels(type)
 - rewrite plotting functions to be more modular
 - plot by time (continuous) or by epoch - separate functions